elstrm2/Financial-Summary-Spreadsheet-Manager/README.md

 ## 🚀 Getting Started

+1. Download `example.xlsx` from the GitHub repository
-1. Open your Google Spreadsheet
+2. Open Google Sheets (sheets.google.com)
+3. Create a new spreadsheet
+4. File > Import > Upload > Select the downloaded `example.xlsx`
+5. In the "Button" column, replace all TRUE/FALSE values with Google Sheets checkboxes:
+   - Select the entire "Button" column
+   - Right-click > Insert checkbox
-2. Go to Extensions > Apps Script
+6. Go to Extensions > Apps Script
-3. Copy the code from `main.js` into the script editor
+7. Copy the code from `main.js` into the script editor
-4. Save and reload your spreadsheet
+8. Save and reload your spreadsheet
-5. Set up the required trigger:
+9. Set up the required trigger:
    - In the Apps Script editor, click on "Triggers" in the left sidebar
    - Click "+ Add Trigger" button
    - Configure the trigger: